ppetrou/petrospetrou.co.uk/jekyllrb/root/_posts/2022-10-08-dns-browser-vs-os-lookup.markdown

 In this blog I will present my analysis on this and walk you through the DNS lookup process.

-First we need to define each term in the question so there is no further confusion:
+First we need to analyse each term in the question:

+1. Who does? -> Do we mean initiate the call or do the actual lookup on the nameserver?
-1. DNS Lookup -> An API call that takes as an argument a URL (e.g. petrospetrou.co.uk) and returns its IP address (e.g. 173.236.127.52).
+2. DNS Lookup -> An API call that takes as an argument a URL (e.g. petrospetrou.co.uk) and returns its IP address (e.g. 173.236.127.52).
-2. Browser -> An application which provides access to the World Wide Web
+3. Browser -> An application which provides access to the World Wide Web
-3. Operating System -> This can be a bit complex to define, but for this context we will define the OS as the kernel.
-Lots can support and are probably right that other libraries are part of the operating system, but this does not lie within the technical nature of the question, or this is my understanding... :) I will elaborate a bit further on this at the end.
+4. Operating System -> This can be a bit complex to define.
+Do we mean just the kernel?
+Do we include standard libraries?
+More on this toward the end.

 Now lets see how a DNS Lookup works...

 When an application needs to resolve a hostname to an IP address it requires a DNS Lookup.
 This will query a name server and return the IP address of the hostname.
-Typical examples are the nslookup and dig utilities.
-Both utilities do the DNS Lookup and just return the IP address in the standard output.
+A typical example is the dig utility.

 ```
-[ppetrou@fedora root]$ nslookup www.petrospetrou.co.uk
-Server:		192.168.2.1
-Address:	192.168.2.1#53

-Non-authoritative answer:
-www.petrospetrou.co.uk	canonical name = petrospetrou.co.uk.
-Name:	petrospetrou.co.uk
-Address: 173.236.127.52

 [ppetrou@fedora root]$
 [ppetrou@fedora root]$ dig www.petrospetrou.co.uk